Dan Serafini

-Daniel Joseph Serafini (born January 25, 1974) is an American former left-handed baseball relief pitcher.
-He was taken in the first round (26th overall) by the Minnesota Twins in the 1992 MLB draft.
+Daniel Joseph Serafini (born January 25, 1974) is an American former professional baseball relief pitcher and convicted murderer.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Chicago Cubs, San Diego Padres, Pittsburgh Pirates, Cincinnati Reds, and Colorado Rockies.
+He also played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Whales and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines and Orix Buffaloes.
+He was the 26th overall selection of the 1992 MLB draft by the Twins.

+On July 14, 2025, Serafini was found guilty of the first-degree murder of his father-in-law and the attempted murder of his mother-in-law, in a 2021 attack.

 Early life

 Serafini attended Junípero Serra High School.
 In 1991, in a 7–0 win over Salinas High School, Serafini pitched a CIF Central Coast Section playoff no-hitter.
 It remains the only playoff no-hitter in school history.

 Professional career

 Draft and minor leagues

 Serafini was a first round draft pick in the 1992 Major League Baseball draft when the Minnesota Twins selected him as the 26th overall pick.
 He was drafted out of Junípero Serra High School.

-He began his professional career after signing with the Twins when he played for the rookie league team, the GCL Twins.
-He played in 8 games in 1992 and posted a 1–0 record with a 3.64 ERA.
-In 1993, he played for the Fort Wayne Wizards, the Twins Single-A team.
+Serafini began his professional career after signing with the Twins when he played for the rookie league team, the GCL Twins.
+He played in eight games in 1992 and posted a 1–0 record with a 3.64 ERA.
+In 1993, Serafini pitched for the Fort Wayne Wizards, the Twins Single-A team.
 He made 27 starts and posted a 10–8 record with a 3.65 ERA.
-He played for the Fort Myers Miracle, the Twins High-A team, in 1994.
+Serafini played for the Fort Myers Miracle, the Twins High-A team, in 1994.
 He made 23 starts and had a 9–9 record with a 4.61 ERA.
-While with the Double-A New Britain Rock Cats in 1995, he was an All-Star in the Eastern League.
-Overall while with the Rock Cats, he went 12–9 with a 3.37 ERA.
-He also made one relief appearance for the Salt Lake Buzz, the Twins Triple-A affiliate, in 1995.
+While with the Double-A New Britain Rock Cats in 1995, Serafini was an All-Star in the Eastern League.
+Overall, while with the Rock Cats, he went 12–9 with a 3.37 ERA.
+Serafini also made one relief appearance for the Salt Lake Buzz, the Twins' Triple-A affiliate, in 1995.

-In 1996, he was rated by Baseball America as the 76th-ranked prospect in the minor leagues.
+In 1996, Serafini was rated by Baseball America as the 76th-ranked prospect in the minor leagues.